 Example 72: Constructing ID values using the idValueRule element.

-The idValue attribute allows to build composite values based on different attributes, element or event hard-coded text.
+The idValue attribute allows to build composite values based on different attributes, elements, or even hard-coded text.
 Any of the String functions offered by XPath can be used.
 In the document below, the two elements <text> and <desc> are translatable, but they have only one corresponding identifier, the name attribute in their parent element.

 To make sure the identifier is unique for both the content of <text> and the content of <desc>, the XPath expression concat(../@name, '_t') gives the identifier "settingsMissing_t" for the content of <text> and the expression concat(../@name, '_d') gives the identifier "settingsMissing_d" for the content of <desc>.